 Natural binders to thicken your ink

 Binders are not needed to use your ink, but for some herbal preparations, can really make a difference in holding the ink on the paper as well as thickening the ink to the desired consistency.
-The are the most often used natural binders that are used in ink solutions.
+These are the most often used natural binders that are used in ink solutions:

 All information on The Hippy Homemaker is meant for educational and informational purposes only.
 The statements on this website have not been evaluated by the Food and Drug Administration.
 Products and/or information are not intended to diagnose, cure, treat, or prevent any disease.
 Readers are advised to do their own research and make decisions in partnership with their health care provider.
 If you are pregnant, nursing, have a medical condition or are taking any medication, please consult your physician.